callistac/GCP-Mini-App-Engine/README.md

 gcloud app services set-traffic [MY_SERVICE] --splits [MY_VERSION1]=[VERSION1_WEIGHT],[MY_VERSION2]=[VERSION2_WEIGHT] --split-by [IP_OR_COOKIE]
 ```
 Note: make sure that both of your versions of the app are have status "serving" (not stopped).
+There are two different types of splitting options, by IP (which is easier but not as precise) or cookie (which is more precise but more difficult).